Creator: Digital Library Federation

 - Web developers should check the accessibility of their website using tools like contrast checkers and the WAVE accessibility evaluation tools.

-- Test your website using assistive technologies (screen readers, magnification software, and much more) to make sure that your website is accessible for persons who use them.
+- Test your website using assistive technologies (screen readers, magnification software, and much more) to make sure that your website is accessible to persons who use them.

 - Familiarize yourself with digital accessibility by reviewing websites that have already had an accessibility audit or taking accessibility classes.